Spread the love

 Vaccinations are ramping up in Japan: 70% of the population has received at least one dose and 60% is fully vaccinated.
 So once the numbers are up there will be a travel bubble created between our two countries.

 Travel between Australia and Japan will be permitted from 19 December 2021.
 Some restrictions will apply if you’re travelling to Japan, including:

 Fiji has announced plans to reopen its borders to tourists by 7 December 2021, when the Pacific Island country is 80% fully vaccinated.
 The government is considering a “corridor” within which fully vaccinated tourists and Fijians can operate.

 Qantas has already started advertising December flights to Fiji for fully vaccinated Australians.
 For a country that relies heavily on tourist income this will be welcome news for Fijians.

-There is already an Australia and New Zealand travel bubble for quarantine-free travel between the two countries.
-It has been suspended a couple of time during the past few months due to the rise of Covid-19 cases, but will resume once cases decline.
+There has been an Australia and New Zealand travel bubble for quarantine-free travel between the two countries.
+However it has been suspended a couple of time during the past 6 months due to the rise of Covid-19 cases, but will resume once cases decline.

 But once the bubble is re-instated we will be able to travel freely between out two countries.
 However you have to produce a COVID-19 negative test 72 hours prior to your flight, not tested positive to COVID, nor been in a COVID hotspot.